Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Limited-Stage Disease

-Patients with pleural effusion, massive pulmonary tumor, and contralateral supraclavicular nodes have been both included within and excluded from LD by various groups.
+Patients with pleural effusion, massive pulmonary tumor, and contralateral supraclavicular nodes have been both included in and excluded from LD by various groups.

 Extensive-Stage Disease